 - 1. Possess a current Alabama license as an AEMT or must have successfully completed a National Standard Training Curriculum (NSTC) AEMT course. - 2.
 Be unconditionally admitted to the College. - 3.
 Successful completion of EMS 189 or BIO 201 with a grade of "C" or higher. - 4.
-Be eligible for ENG 101 and MTH 100. - 5.
+Be eligible for ENG 101 and MTH 100.
+Please note, students must complete each course along with SPH 106 or SPH 107, BIO 103, PSY 200, and a Humanities elective before being awarded the A.A.S. degree. - 5.
 Meet other requirements as outlined in the information and admission packets.